chef/chef-web-docs/content/chef_compliance_phase.md

 necessary, there are valid use cases where a profile's test may exhibit different behavior depending on aspects of the node under test.

-There are two primary ways to pass Chef data to the InSpec run via the audit cookbook.
+There are two primary ways to pass Chef Infra node data to Chef InSpec run in Compliance Phase.

 ### Option 1: Explicitly pass necessary data (recommended)

-Any data added to the `node['audit']['attributes']` hash will be passed as individual InSpec attributes.
+Any data added to the `node['audit']['attributes']` hash will be passed as individual Chef InSpec attributes.
-This provides a clean interface between the Chef run and InSpec profile, allowing for easy assignment of sane default values in the InSpec profile.
-This method is especially recommended if the InSpec profile is expected to be used outside of the context of the audit cookbook so it's extra clear to profile consumers what attributes are necessary.
+This provides a clean interface between the Chef Infra client run and Chef InSpec profile, allowing for easy assignment of default values in the InSpec profile.
+This method is especially recommended if the Chef InSpec profile is expected to be used outside of the context of Compliance Phase so it's made explicit to profile consumers what attributes are necessary.

-In a wrapper cookbook or similar, set your Chef attributes:
+In a wrapper cookbook or similar, set your Chef Infra attributes:

 ```ruby
 node.normal['audit']['attributes']['key1'] = 'value1'